Kajiih/dotfiles/README.md

   - [x] Delay after repeat
   - [x] Press and hold key (for accent)
 - Replace Karabiner Element by [Kanata](https://github.com/jtroo/kanata) when the installation will be better on macOS
+- [ ] add rust/binstall
+- [ ] Check if it's possible to automatically install nushell and then use it in scripts

 ### May be added